sonydevworld/spresense-nuttx/boards/README.txt

   board.
 Based on the Shenzhou IV development board design.
 It is based on the STM32F107VC MCU.

-boards/hc/mcs92s12ne64/demo9s12ne64
+boards/hc/m9s12/demo9s12ne64
   NXP/FreeScale DMO9S12NE64 board based on the MC9S12NE64 hcs12 cpu.
 This
   port uses the m9s12x GCC toolchain.
 STATUS:  (Still) under development; it is code complete but has not yet been verified.

 boards/arm/tiva/dk-tm4c129x
-  This is the port of NuttX to the Tiva® DK-TM4C129x Connected Development Kit.
-The Tiva® DK-TM4C129x features the TM4C129XNCZAD MCU.
+  This is the port of NuttX to the Tiva DK-TM4C129x Connected Development Kit.
+The Tiva DK-TM4C129x features the TM4C129XNCZAD MCU.

 boards/arm/lpc31xx/ea3131
   Embedded Artists EA3131 Development board.
 This board is based on the